HIV and Pregnancy

 Are HIV medicines safe to use during pregnancy?

 HIV medicines are generally safe to use during pregnancy.
-Data from the Antiretroviral Pregnancy Registry continues to show that HIV medicines do not increase the risk of birth defects.
+Data from the Antiretroviral Pregnancy Registry continue to show that HIV medicines do not increase the risk of birth defects.
 However, some HIV medicines may not be recommended for use during pregnancy due to a lack of data.

 Health care providers discuss the benefits and risks of specific HIV medicines to help decide which medicines to use during pregnancy or while trying to conceive.
 If pregnancy occurs while already taking HIV medicines, those medicines should be continued unless a health care provider advises otherwise.